This is a guide about unemployment benefits, career services, and finding a new job.

 During the week: Complete job searches (Sunday to Saturday)

-- Conduct at least 3 separate job searches on 3 separate days each week.
+- Conduct at least 3 separate job searches.
 These can include things like looking for a job online, looking for a job in person, or applying for a job.

 After the week is over: Request benefits